intsystems/DataMetaMap/PLAN.md

-# DataMetaMap Backlog
+# DataMetaMap Project Plan

-## Goal
+## Project Goal
-DataMetaMap compares datasets in a unified vector space to find similarities.
-It operates on the principle that if a model performs well on one dataset, it will also perform well on semantically similar (nearby in embedding space) data.
+DataMetaMap aims to compare datasets within a unified vector space to identify semantic similarities.
+The core idea is that if a model performs well on one dataset, it will likely perform well on semantically similar datasets nearby in embedding space.

+---

-## Development Steps:
+## Development Phases & Tasks

+### Phase 1: Research and Preparation
+- **Literature Review**
- - Research & Method Study – Review existing approaches for dataset's embedding, similarity measurement, and transferability estimation.
-3
+  Study existing methods for dataset embedding, similarity measurement, and transferability estimation to identify best practices.

+- **Data Collection**
- - Data Collection – Gather a diverse set of datasets for experimentation and benchmarking.
+  Gather a diverse collection of datasets for experimentation, ensuring they represent various domains and formats.

+- **Planning and Specifications**
+  Define technical specifications and success criteria based on research findings and data availability.

+---

+### Phase 2: Implementation and Testing
+- **Core Algorithm Development**
- - Method Implementation – Implement core algorithms to embed datasets into a shared vector space and compute similarities.
+  Implement algorithms to embed datasets into a shared vector space and compute similarity metrics between them.

+- **Testing and Quality Assurance**
- - Test Coverage – Develop unit and integration tests to ensure reliability.
+  Develop unit and integration tests to validate correctness, reliability, and performance of the implemented methods.

- - Benchmark & Visualization – Run benchmarks and create visualizations (e.g., similarity matrices).
- - Technical Report – Document methodology, experiments, and results.
- - Documentation – Write comprehensive user and contributor documentation.
+- **Benchmarking and Visualization**
+  Run benchmarks on collected datasets and produce visual outputs such as similarity matrices to analyze and interpret results.

+---

+### Phase 3: Documentation and Dissemination
+- **Technical Report**
+  Document the methodology, experimental setup, and findings in a comprehensive technical report.

+- **User and Developer Documentation**
+  Create detailed documentation for users and contributors, including setup guides and API references.

+- **Demo Examples and Blog Post**
- - Blog Post – Prepare an explanatory blog post highlighting the project's value.
+  Prepare example notebooks or scripts demonstrating real-world use cases, and write an explanatory blog post highlighting project value and insights.
- - Demo Code – Provide example notebooks/scripts demonstrating real-world usage.